damirsharip/instructions-of-buying-railway-tickets/README.md

 5. Select a car based on seat availability and your preferred car type, which is listed under the “Category” column.

 6. Select an available seat, indicated by the blue color.
 You may select up to four seats at once.
-Click "Next."
+Click the "Next" button.

 <p align="center"><img src="https://www.linkpicture.com/q/Direct_trip.png" width="70%" height="70%"></p>